Table of contents

 - Key takeaways.

-If you need help writing a resume immediately, skip this guide and go directly to our Resume Builder.
-You will get free writing tips and auto-suggested text to fill every section of your resume to make a marketable document in minutes.
+If you need your resume now, skip this guide and go directly to our Resume Maker.
+You will get free resume tips and auto-suggested text to fill every section of your resume to make a marketable document in minutes.

 The three most common formats are: